As Covid grows, the Dutch are forced to return to partial lockdown.

 On December 3, the government will assess the situation to see if additional steps are required, according to Rutte.

-These could include needing Covid cards to enter the workplace and allowing bars and restaurants to restrict entry to those who have been vaccinated or recovered from the sickness.
+These could include needing Covid cards to enter the workplace and permitting pubs and restaurants to admit only individuals who have been vaccinated or who have recovered from the disease, while barring those who have just had a negative test.

-Such cards are currently required to enter all cafes, pubs, and restaurants, but they are also accessible to those who have passed a drug test.

-Cases have increased dramatically after the Dutch government abolished most Covid restrictions on September 25, less than two months ago.
+Since the Dutch government eliminated most Covid safeguards on September 25, the number of cases has risen dramatically, hitting a high of over 16,000 on Thursday and Friday.

 The intentions were met with “extreme dismay” by the Dutch football association, which was attempting to persuade the government not to prohibit fans from attending matches.

-“The maximum number of characters has been achieved.
-Entrepreneurs are enraged, to say the least “The chairman of the trade group Koninklijke Horeca Nederland (KHN), Rober Willemsen, said NOS.

-Meanwhile, because to the increase in cases, the formal coming of Saint Nicholas, or Sinterklaas as he is known in Dutch, was canceled on Saturday in the old core city of Utrecht.

-The Netherlands is a country in Europe.
+The catering industry, for example.
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.